XinyueWang2/381assignment1/README.md

 open Rstudio.

-click on File in the top menu bar, then New Project, then Existing Directory, then choose the unzipped directory.
+click on File in the top menu bar, then New Project, then Existing Directory, choose the unzipped directory, then create project.

 Open file assignment1.R